 The fact of the matter is that muscle metabolism is so complex that we still don’t fully understand it.
-And as for the window being thirty minutes, no one actually knows where that came from!
+And as for the window being thirty minutes, no one knows where that came from!

-So, what is important for muscle repair and growth?
+What is important for muscle repair and growth?

-1. Resistance training – do it!
+1. Resistance training

 You must have proteins and carbs to build muscle.
 But you probably don’t need it within thirty minutes of finishing your workout.
-The research varies but having a meal containing both proteins and a small amount of good quality carbs two to six hours before or after exercise seems sufficient to do the trick.
+The research varies but having a meal containing both proteins and a small amount of good-quality carbs two to six hours before or after exercise seems sufficient to do the trick.

 If you want to build muscle, you probably need no more than roughly double the recommended daily intake for the average person.
 That’s 1.2-1.7 grams per kilogram.
 Having more than that won’t add much (apart from extra trips to the toilet).
 For a muscly 90kg person, that would be equivalent to: